Hypertrophy Training Volume: How Many Sets to Build Muscle?

 The Ideal KIND of Training Volume

-• Challenge the muscle you want to grow.
+- Challenge the muscle you want to grow.
 Compound exercises are better for some muscles than others.
 Bench presses and dips are perfectly good for your chest but not your triceps.
 Skull crushers and overhead triceps extensions are much better at challenging your triceps through a deep range of motion.

-• Train hard enough.
+- Train hard enough.
 Stopping 0–2 reps away from failure tends to give you the most muscle growth per set.
 You can do easier sets, but it might take more of them.

-• Lift in the hypertrophy rep range.
+- Lift in the hypertrophy rep range.
 Anywhere from 4–40 reps can be good for building muscle, but sets of 6–30 reps tend to be more efficient, allowing you to build more muscle with every set.

-• Get enough rest between sets.
+- Get enough rest between sets.
 Resting for 2–5 minutes between sets allows you to lift more weight and/or do more reps in subsequent sets, stimulating more muscle growth.
 Short rest times can also be great for building muscle, but you’ll need to do more sets.

-• Train often enough.
-If you cram all your training volume into a single workout, the later sets won’t stimulate as much growth as the earlier ones.
+- Train often enough.
+If you cram all your volume into a single workout, the later sets won’t stimulate as much growth as the earlier ones.
 Better to spread your training volume throughout the week, doing more like 4–8 sets per workout 2–4 times per week.
 That way, each set is stimulative.

 The Ideal AMOUNT of Training Volume

-If you count compound lifts as a set for every muscle involved, different muscles will need vastly different training volumes.
-Your triceps won’t grow very much from dumbbell bench presses, but your chest certainly will (study).
-That can make it seem like your chest needs 8 sets of bench presses (8 total sets), whereas your triceps need an additional 8 sets of triceps extensions (16 total sets).
+For example, the bench press stimulates about twice as much growth in your chest as in your triceps (study).
+This can make it seem like your chest needs 8 sets of bench presses (8 total sets), whereas your triceps need an additional 8 sets of triceps extensions (16 total sets).

 Do Different Muscles Need Different Training Volumes?